dfmoralesb/MPE_tutorials/tutorials/CAPTUS.md

 		5038.fna  5328.fna  5463.fna  5664.fna  5893.fna  5981.fna  6148.fna  6376.fna  6483.fna  6572.fna  6860.fna  7029.fna
 		5090.fna  5333.fna  5464.fna  5670.fna  5899.fna  5990.fna  6150.fna  6378.fna  6487.fna  6601.fna  6864.fna  7111.fna

-* The directory that have the equivalent files but with all 30 samples is `/data_tmp/$USERNAME/output/03_captus/04_alignments/03_trimmed/04_unfiltered/01_coding_NUC/03_genes` We will use these files for the next steps.
+* The directory that has the equivalent files but with all 30 samples is `/data_tmp/$USERNAME/output/03_captus/04_alignments/03_trimmed/04_unfiltered/01_coding_NUC/03_genes` We will use these files for the next steps.

 * To see the report `captus-align_report_all_samples.html` and log `captus-align_all_samples.log` of the alignment step or all 30 samples to to

 		cd /data_tmp/$USERNAME/output/all_samples_reports

-* Again copy the report to your laptop to open it
+* Again, copy the report to your laptop to open it

-#### THE FOLLOWING LINE NEEDS TO BE TYPE IN WINDOW IN YOUR LOCAL COMPUTER, NOT WHILE YOU ARE CONNECTED TO THE WORKSTATION.
-JUST OPEN A NEW TERMINAL WINDOW
+#### THIS NEEDS TO BE TYPED IN A WINDOW IN YOUR LOCAL COMPUTER, NOT WHILE YOU ARE CONNECTED TO THE WORKSTATION.
+JUST OPEN A NEW TERMINAL WINDOW.

 	scp -P 22110 $USERNAME@10.153.134.10:/data_tmp/$USERNAME/output/all_samples_reports/captus-align_report_all_samples.html ~/Desktop